Remember this, people.

-With a couple of important yet not universally applicable exceptions1, you cannot control what others do with your work.
+With a couple of important yet not universally applicable exceptions (patents can be used to protect unique manufacturing processes; copyright can be used to protect the distribution of text and drawings), you cannot control what others do with your work.

 This is the nature of creative work.
 Hell, this is the nature of some dude on Twitter overhearing your vacuous conversation on the bus.

 And I’ll argue till I’m blue in the face that this isn’t a bad part of creative work.
 Even if it stings.
 Even if it offends.